-Ms. Tibbatts has over 34 years' experience in the finance and capital markets industry.
-Ms. Tibbatts was employed for 33 years with RBC Capital Markets until her retirement in 2016 during which she held positions such as Managing Director, Director, Vice President, Corporate Banking and Vice President, Oil & Gas Banking.
+Ms. Tibbatts has over 33 years' experience in the finance and capital markets industry and was employed for 33 years with RBC Capital Markets until her retirement in 2016.
+During such time she held positions such as Managing Director, Director, Vice President, Corporate Banking and Vice President, Oil & Gas Banking.
 Ms. Tibbatts was also the Chairperson of RBC Capital Markets' Energy Industry Operating Committee from 2008-2016.
-Ms. Tibbatts earned a Bachelor of Home Economics Degree in 1976 from the University of Manitoba, a Master of Science degree in 1980 from the University of Manitoba and a Master of Business Administration degree in 1986 from the University of Calgary.
+Ms. Tibbatts earned a Bachelor of Home Economics Degree in 1976 from the University of Manitoba, a Master of Science degree in 1980 from the University of Manitoba and a MBA degree in 1986 from the University of Calgary.